ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 4. The ``receive_fields``

    a.
-Here some user defined slow data values can be visualized more prominently than in the slow data table.
+Here some user-defined slow data values can be visualized more prominently than in the slow data table.

    b.
 For selection which values are shown here, see section :ref:`javascope_customizing`.